-At 30 June 1971 the number of ultimate consumers in Victoria was 1,287,000 all served by the Commission except the extreme eastern settlements of Mallacoota (local generation) and Bendoc (supplied from an adjoining area of New South Wales).
+At 30 June 1972 the number of ultimate consumers in Victoria was 1,324,000 all served by the Commission except the extreme eastern settlements of Bendoc and Bonang (supplied from an adjoining area of New South Wales).

 The Commission sells electricity retail in all Victorian supply areas except for eleven metropolitan municipalities.
 These municipalities, retailing electricity under franchises granted before the Commission was established, take bulk supply from the Commission.
 Bulk supply is also provided to several New South Wales municipalities and irrigation settlements bordering the River Murray.